Do you dream about waking up rested, every single day?

 Having said that, crying is your child’s way of protesting change, and communicating when very young.
 You can expect that making changes to their sleep habits will result in some level of protest.

-That’s why I’m always sure to tell parents that the program will most likely involve at least some amount of protest on the child’s part.
+That’s why I’m always sure to tell parents that the program will likely involve at least some amount of protest on the child’s part.
+You, will, however, be with your child as they move through the path of change, and the good news is that the upset will disappear once your child’s sleep skills strengthen.

 Sleep plays a vital role in health and well-being.
 Even more so in children as they develop.
 Giving your children the rest they need is the biggest gift you can give them.